101 Things Every Drag Artist Should Know

 37. The importance of buying good quality makeup

 Quality is key!
 Buy cheap; buy twice!
 Cheap makeup or non-brand products are generally not as pigmented or long-lasting as premium brands.
-Buying from a reputable supplier means tried and tested products.
+You may come across some exceptions, but buying from a reputable supplier means tried and tested products.
 Not only that, but it means they will have passed all the required health and safety checks for your country, which is super important!

 38. The importance of quality brushes